cms-analysis/HiggsAnalysis-CombinedLimit/docs/root_ad_development_notes.md

 scram b -j 8
 ```
 ## Tested models
-Below you can find test results for several models implemented with classes implemented in Combine.
+Below you can find test results for several models with classes implemented in Combine.

 ### Discrete profiling